Assistant Professor of Law

 Professor Fedders's scholarship appears in journals including the Lewis & Clark Law Review, North Carolina Law Review, Loyola Law Review, and the Journal of Law and Education.
 She is a co-editor and contributing author of the Guide to Student Advocacy in North Carolina.
-She has presented her work at the UNLV William S. Boyd School of Law, Loyola University Chicago School of Law, American Association of Law Schools Clinical Conference, Clinical Law Review Writers' Workshop, University of Massachusetts School of Law, and Temple University Beasley School of Law, among other venues.
+She has presented her work at Duke School of Law, Loyola University Chicago School of Law, Temple University Beasley School of Law, American Association of Law Schools Clinical Conference, NYU Clinical Law Review Writers' Workshop, and the Southeastern Association of Law Schools Annual Conference, among other venues.

 Before joining the UNC School of Law faculty in January 2008, Professor Fedders was a clinical instructor at the Harvard Law School Criminal Justice Institute for four years.
 Prior to that, she worked for the Massachusetts Committee for Public Counsel Services as a Soros Justice Fellow and staff attorney for five years.
 She served for a year as clinical supervisor in the Juvenile Rights Advocacy Project at Boston College Law School.

 Licensed to practice in North Carolina and Massachusetts, Professor Fedders has lectured at continuing legal education programs throughout North Carolina and across the country.
-She is a founding member and advisory board member of the Youth Justice Project of the Southern Coalition for Social Justice.
+She is a founding member and current advisory board member of the Youth Justice Project of the Southern Coalition for Social Justice, as well as a member of the North Carolina NAACP Criminal Justice Committee.
 Professor Fedders is the recipient of the 2012 "Road Opener" award from Southerners on New Ground (SONG) for her work in support of marriage equality.
-At UNC, she serves as a member of the Sexuality Studies Advisory Board and is a former advisory board member of the Institute of African American Research.
+At UNC, she serves as a member of the Sexuality Studies Advisory Board and the Provost's Committee on LGBTQ Issues, and she is a former advisory board member of the Institute of African American Research.

 As a student at New York University School of Law, Professor Fedders was a Root Tilden Snow Public Interest Scholar and co-founded the Prisoners' Rights and Education Project.
 Before attending law school, she worked for several years in homelessness prevention and housing rights.